dyka3773/obsidian-notes/Tech notes/Terminology & Definitions/Software Terminology/Web Dev Terminology/Buzzwords/Scalability.md

 # Types of Scalability
 ## 1. Vertical Scalability (Scaling Up)
 - Involves adding more **power** (CPU, RAM, storage) to a single machine.
-- Example: Upgrading a database server with more RAM to handle more queries.
+- Example: Upgrading a [[Databases|database]] server with more RAM to handle more queries.
 - **Pros:** Simple, no need for architectural changes.
 - **Cons:** There’s a **limit** to how much you can upgrade a single machine; expensive.
 ## 2. Horizontal Scalability (Scaling Out)